Department of Physics

 Margaret Burke becomes the first female student to take a course at A&M (she enrolled in a physics course).

-Department of Electrical Engineering established
+Departments of Electrical Engineering and Physics established

 Female faculty increases